-Cycle Accident Claims Guide – How Much Compensation Can I Claim As A Cyclist Hit By A Car?
+Cycle Accident Claims Guide – How Much Compensation Can I Claim?

-By Lewis Lennon.
-Last Updated 2nd November 2023.
+By Stephen Moreau.
+Last Updated 6th February 2024.
 If you have been injured as a cyclist in a road traffic accident, you may be eligible to make a claim for bicycle accident compensation.
 However, you will need to prove that you suffered your injuries due to another road user breaching their duty of care.

 In this guide, we will discuss the duty of care all road users owe, and the types of injuries you could sustain in a cycling accident.
 Additionally, we will discuss some of the evidence that could be used to help support your cycling accident compensation claim.
 Furthermore, we will discuss some of the benefits of making a claim with a No Win No Fee solicitor on our panel.